meetings/gearsloth/Doc/Structure.md

 ## Gearslothd daemon modes

-Gearslothd daemon running as *injector* receives delayed tasks sent by gearsloth clients.
+Gearslothd daemon running as *injector* receives delayed tasks sent by gearman clients.
 These are saved to a persistent storage.
-Gearsloth *runners* then receive pending tasks from the persistent storage and send these forward at a specified time to *controllers* whose job is to submit the task to the final destination, wait for the completion/failure of the task and rely this information to *ejectors*, which in turn will remove the task from the persistent store.
+Gearsloth *runners* then receive pending tasks from the persistent storage and send these forward at a specified time to *controllers* whose job is to submit the task to the final destination, wait for the completion/failure of the task and rely this information to *ejectors*, which in turn will remove the task from the persistent storage.

 ### Controllers